Connect with others who understand.

 Connect With Others Who Understand

-MyMigraineTeam is the social network for people with migraines.
-More than 72,000 members come together to ask questions, give advice, and share their experiences with others who understand life with migraines.
+MyMigraineTeam is the social network for people with migraine.
+More than 84,000 members come together to ask questions, give advice, and share their experiences with others who understand life with migraine.

 Does teeth grinding or jaw clenching seem to trigger your migraine headaches?
-Share your experience in the comments below or on MyMigraineTeam.
+What helps you prevent or treat these types of headaches?
+Share your experience in the comments below or on your Activities page.

 Amy Isler, RN is a registered nurse with over six years of experience as a credentialed school nurse.
 Learn more about her here.